CodeFactoryWien/WF-FrontEnd-3/README.md

 Barbara - Information Component
 Markus - Product Component
 Mattias - News Component
-Laszlo - HTML & CSS & Organisation
+Laszlo - HTML & CSS & Testimonials Component & Organisation

 We use Trello for Project Organisation, and Angular as a Framework for better structure.
 With Angular we organized the project so, that we have 3 components, so everyone can work on one component, without merging problems.